-As soon as your start playing with T6, you will notice pop-up help.
+As you start exploring T7, you will soon notice pop-up help.
 Pop-up help balloons appear as you move the mouse pointer over objects on the window.
 While somewhat helpful, these messages are also pretty annoying.
 I suggest turning pop-up help off.
 To do that, click $Help > Turn \ off \ pop-up \ help$.
 The help button is located in the lower left corner of the Projects tab.
-You can easily reverse that if you want to see it again.
+You can easily reverse that if you want pop-up help back.